 The Importance of Domain and Codomain

 The domain and codomain of a function play a crucial role in determining whether it has an inverse.
-As the f(x) = x² example illustrates, a function that does not have an inverse over a particular domain may have an inverse if the domain is restricted.
 Similarly, changing the codomain can affect surjectivity and thus the existence of an inverse.
+Think about it: as the f(x) = x² example illustrates, a function that does not have an inverse over a particular domain may have an inverse if the domain is restricted.
 It's essential to clearly define the domain and codomain when discussing the invertibility of a function.

 Implications and Applications